gridstatus/gridstatus/CONTRIBUTING.md

 * Include a description of the changes you made and provide any additional information that will be helpful to the reviewer of your code

+* If relevant to users of the library, add details of your change to `CHANGELOG.md`.

 ## Setting up a Development Environment